 Dr. Cha’s research seeks to better understand and prevent suicidal thoughts and behaviors in adolescents by improving assessment of suicide risk.
 Her lab applies principles from social and cognitive psychology to better understand how we can more objectively assess suicide risk, and how cognitive and other types of risk factors vary between adolescents and adults through laboratory experiments, hospital-based data collection, and meta-analyses.

-Silvia is a incoming doctoral student in Counseling Psychology at Teachers College, Columbia University, where she also received her Master's degree.
-She is an international student from Brazil where she started her studies in Psychology.
+Silvia is a second-year doctoral student in Counseling Psychology at Teachers College, Columbia University, where she also received her Master's degree in Clinical Psychology.
+In her home country, Brazil, she has specialized in Health Psychology and worked in a pediatric hospital.
 Her research focuses on culturally-informed mental health interventions for multiethnic children and families.
 Among her personal interests, she enjoys speaking and learning other languages, such as French and Spanish.

 Gabrielle is currently in her second-year of the Masters in Psychology in Education program at Teachers College.
 Her research interests include understanding prospective risk factors for suicide and non-suicidal self-injury in order to prevent and treat the onset of such behaviors.
 In addition, she is interested in how these behaviors intersect with other psychopathologies (i.e. eating disorders).
 In her spare time, Gabrielle enjoys traveling and learning about other cultures.